 - 2 tsp vegetable oil

 - 2 tsp apple cider vinegar

-1) Place pork chops in a Suvie pan, cover with water, and insert into the top right zone of your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+1) Place pork chops in a Suvie pan, and cover with water.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 2) After the cook, remove pork chops from packaging and pat dry thoroughly.
 Heat vegetable oil in a medium cast iron skillet over high heat until just smoking.
 Add the chops and sear 1-2 minutes per side until browned, pressing down gently to ensure even contact with the pan.
 Transfer to a cutting board.